melissamonk-NOAA/Vermilion_2021/doc/north.md

 **MRFSS CPUE Index: Data Preparation, Filtering, and Sample Sizes**

-Trips recorded as having the primary area fished in Mexico or occurring in bays, e.g., San Francisco Bay, were excluded before any filtering on species composition.
+Trips recorded with a primary area fished in Mexico or in bays, e.g., San Francisco Bay, were excluded before any filtering on species composition.
-For indices representing only north of Pt.
-Conception, the years 1993-1994 were excluded due to limited spatial coverage.
+For indices representing only north of Point Conception, the years 1993-1994 were excluded due to limited spatial coverage.

-The Stephens-MacCall [-@Stephens2004] filtering approach was used to predict the probability of of catching vermilion, based on the species composition of the sampler observed catch in a given trip.
-Prior to applying the Stephens-MacCall filter, we identified potentially informative predictor species, i.e., species with sufficient sample sizes and temporal coverage (at least 5\% of all trips) to inform the binomial model.
-The remaining 25 all co-occurred with vermilion in at least one trip and were retained for the Stephens-MacCall logistic regression.
+The Stephens-MacCall [-@Stephens2004] filtering approach was used to predict the probability of catching vermilion, based on the species composition of the sampler examined catch in a given trip.
+Prior to applying the Stephens-MacCall filter, we identified potentially informative predictor species, i.e., species with sufficient sample sizes and temporal coverage (present in at least 5\% of all trips) to inform the binomial model.
+The remaining 25 species all co-occurred with vermilion in at least one trip and were retained for the Stephens-MacCall logistic regression.
 Coefficients from the Stephens-MacCall analysis (a binomial GLM) are positive for species that are more likely to co-occur with vermilion, and negative for species that are less likely to be caught with vermilion (Figure \@ref(fig:fig-sm-mrfss)).
-The top five species with high probability of co-occurrence with vermilion include Gopher, Flag, Copper, Canary, and Starry rockfishes, all of which are associated with rocky reef and kelp habitats.
-The five species with the lowest probability of co-occurrence were Chinook salmon, Widow and Greenspotted rockfishes, Chub mackerel and Rosy rockfish.
+The top five species with high probability of co-occurrence with vermilion include gopher, flag, copper, canary, and starry rockfishes, all of which are associated with rocky reef and kelp habitats.
+The five species with the lowest probability of co-occurrence were chinook salmon, widow and greenspotted rockfishes, chub mackerel and rosy rockfish.

 While the filter is useful in identifying co-occurring or non-occurring species assuming all effort was exerted in pursuit of a single target, the targeting of more than one species or species complex ("mixed trips") can result in co-occurrence of species in the catch that do not truly co-occur in terms of habitat associations informative for an index of abundance.
 Stephens and MacCall [-@Stephens2004] recommended including all trips above a threshold where the false negatives and false positives are equally balanced.
-However, this does not have any biological relevance and for this data set, we assume that if a vermilion was landed, the anglers had to have fished in appropriate habitat, especially given vermilion is strongly associated with rocky habitat.
+However, this does not have any biological relevance and for this data set, and we assume that if a vermilion was landed, the anglers fished in appropriate habitat, especially given vermilion is strongly associated with rocky habitat.

+Stephens and MacCall [-@Stephens2004] proposed filtering (excluding) trips from the index standardization based on a criterion of balancing the number of false positives and false negatives.
+False positives (FP) are trips that are predicted to catch a vermilion based on the species composition of the catch, but did not.
+False negatives (FN) are trips that were not predicted to catch a vermilion, given the catch composition, but caught at least one.
 The Stephens-MacCall filtering method identified the probability of occurrence at which the rate of "false positives" equals "false negatives" of 0.35.
 The trips selected using this criteria were compared to an alternative method including all the "false positive" trips, regardless of the probability of